 Why do speed, DNS over proxy and protocol choice matter for security and compliance?

-Speed, DNS over proxy, and protocol choice matter because they determine the user experience and the level of anonymity provided by the setup.
+Speed, DNS over proxy, and protocol choice matter because they determine the user experience and whether DNS and application traffic follow the intended route.

 Which proxy protocols are safer for fintech and risk operations?